ConditionsBack & Spine → Low Back Pain

 From there, we build a treatment plan that may include:

-• Manual therapy — hands-on joint mobilization and soft tissue work to restore mobility and reduce pain
+• manual therapy — hands-on joint mobilization and soft tissue work to restore mobility and reduce pain

 • Therapeutic exercise — targeted strengthening for your core, hips, and spine to support long-term recovery

-• Dry needling — trigger point treatment for deep muscle tension and referred pain patterns
+• dry needling — trigger point treatment for deep muscle tension and referred pain patterns

 • Aquatic therapy — low-impact movement in our heated pool for patients who need a gentler approach